jumpman-cmd/FinanceMaster/README.md

 - **Backend**: Java
 - **Database**: MySQL with JDBC
 - **Frontend**: HTML5, CSS3, JavaScript
--  I have just learned Spring Initializr, so I have used Spring Boot in this project as well.
+-  I have just learned Spring Initializr, so I have also used Spring Boot in this project as well.

 ## Features
 - User-friendly interface for adding and categorizing expenses.